-Ozone is a very interesting compound that can be utilised within indoor gardens to perform several beneficial duties.
-Ozone acts to deodorize, sterilize and disinfect any organic molecules it comes into contact with.
-We stock a range of Ozone generators that can be used in different applications and can treat different volumes of air.
-For more info on Ozone and how to use it in your environment, read our buyer’s guide below.
+Ozone is a very interesting compound that can be utilised within your indoor garden.
+Ozone performs several beneficial duties: Ozone acts to deodorize, sterilize and disinfect any organic molecules it comes into contact with.
+We stock a range of Ozone generators for use in a range of different applications and to treat different volumes of air.
+Read the buyer's guide below for more info on Ozone and how to use it in your growing environment.

 Ozone is normal atmospheric oxygen (O2) with an extra oxygen atom in the molecule (O3) that makes it unstable.
 The extra oxygen atom is a positively charged ion that’s prone to attach to a negatively charged cation because opposites attract.